Haf Weighton: Building with layers

-I was part of a very close family and was fortunate that my parents offered a very individualised approach to myself and my siblings, which reflected in our very different careers (my brother is a scientist and my sister is a counsellor).
+I was part of a very close family and was fortunate that my parents offered an individualised approach to myself and my siblings, reflected in our different career choices (my brother is a scientist and my sister is a counsellor).
 Neither of my parents were from an art school background but they could see that this was something I enjoyed and encouraged me to believe in my talent.

-After graduating I longed for a break, I briefly worked as a scenic painter in Cardiff to save up money, then I travelled on my own to Australia.
-I loved the beach lifestyle and I had many adventures, making lifelong friends.
-For most of that period I worked waitressing, bartending and the odd office job.
-I also managed to get some work painting scenery for The Sydney Theatre Company in their base on a large jetty in Sydney Harbour.
-Sydney is still somewhere I consider home.
+A year after graduating I travelled on my own to Australia.
+I loved the beach lifestyle and I had many adventures, making lifelong friends along the way.
+Mostly I worked waitressing, bartending and the odd office job.
+I also managed to get some work painting scenery for The Sydney Theatre Company.
 I believe living on a different continent is something everyone should experience.
-I also travelled to various parts of the world with my sister – she is a free spirit who pushes me out of my comfort zone.
-Some of my happiest memories are of hitchhiking along the west coast of America all the way to Canada with her.

 My brother still lives in London and I love to visit him there.
 In an ideal life, I would have a base in London and a base in Wales – and perhaps one other base near a beach in Sydney.
 The disadvantage of extended periods of travel is that you never again feel at home in one place.